395t/review-assignments/_summaries/yin2020center-based_1.md

 ### What is the core idea?
 The authors propose CenterPoint, a 3D object-tracking approach which simplifies the algorithm to a greedy closest-point matching. \
-The paper aims to represent objects as points, avoiding difficulties on other models, related to the object's orientation, rotation, etc.
+The paper aims to represent objects as points, avoiding difficulties on other models, related to the object's orientation, rotation, etc. It outperforms other models by using a 3D point-cloud encoder and some conv layers to produce a bird-eye-view heatmap.
+The detection is a local peak extraction with refinement.
+All these features make CenterPoint outperform other modesl while remaining simple, and near real-time.